-If your child attends public pre-K-12 schools in Texas and has recently been displaced by a natural disaster, he/she may have education rights to immediate enrollment and supports and services.
+If your children attend public pre-K-12 schools in Texas and have recently been displaced by a natural disaster, they may have rights to immediate enrollment, support, and services.

 What law protects my child?

-The McKinney-Vento Homeless Assistance Act is a federal law that allows students who do not have a permanent place to live to stay in their same schools even if they move outside of their school districts, or to immediately enroll in the new district wherever they are.
+The McKinney-Vento Homeless Assistance Act is a federal law that allows students who do not have a permanent place to live to stay in their same schools even if they move outside of their school districts or enroll in the new district wherever they are, immediately.